wp-plugins/arconix-shortcodes/readme.txt

 4. Unordered list styles

 == Changelog ==

+= 1.0 =
+* Completely re-written codebase
+* Added ability to link to a specific tab through the use of anchor links.
+Read the documentation for more information on how to set those up
+* Added an open and closed state image for the accordions
+* Changed the toggle heading to a div due to css specificity conflicts when using heading tags
+* Added a dashboard widget which includes links to plugin related blog posts on arconixpc.com as well links to the wiki page and WordPress support forum

 = 0.9.5 =
 * Maybe one of these days I'll get this right.
 Thanks to @gasie for setting me straight.
 This plugin is now loading jquery-tools without the a bundled jQuery.
 As such, I've added a jQuery dependency to my script registration which will load the WordPress supplied version.
 All of that simply means jQuery conflicts with other properly-coded plugins should be a thing of the past.